Clarisse42/PinkLink/README.md

 ## DATABASE
 SQL

-At the root of the project, your can find the installation script
+At the root of the project, your can find the installation script named db-install.sql

 Enjoy !